 Also the toolbar buttons no longer contain any border which makes the interface more simple and clean.

-Following are screenshots of Microsoft Word, Excel, PowerPoint, Access and Outlook 2010 in action (Click on the images for bigger screenshots):
+Following are screenshots of Microsoft Word, Excel, PowerPoint, Access and Outlook 2010 in action:

 Microsoft Word 2010: